MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 # Retirement of site mailboxes

-The site mailboxes are being retired and will be out of service and/or removed .
+The site mailboxes are being retired and will be out of service and/or removed.
 Please use the instructions below to identify, backup and delete site mailboxes.

 ## To view a list of site mailboxes